 Eight Disciplines (8D) Problem Solving

 The 8D is a team-based, structured approach to problem-solving.
-The 8D approach aims to identify the root causes of the problem and take necessary actions so that the recurring problems are permanently resolved.
+The 8D system aims to identify the root causes of the problem and take necessary actions to resolve the recurring issues permanently.

 The US Government standardized the process of Corrective Actions in MIL-STD-1520 (Corrective Action and Disposition of Nonconforming Material).
-This standard was first issued in 1974, and the last revision of the standard was Rec C, which was issued in 1986 and later was cancelled in 1995 without replacement.
+This standard was first issued in 1974, and the last revision was Rec C, issued in 1986 and later cancelled in 1995 without replacement.

 This problem-solving approach was later formalized and popularized by Ford Motors.